The Oolong Slayer: Critical reviews

 "The Oolong Slayer" received positive reviews from critics.
 LaToya Ferguson of The A.V.
-Club gave the episode an "B+" grade and wrote, "As comforting as returning to the status quo will be, part of what's so interesting about this season so far is that it can go so many ways."
+Club gave the episode a "B+" grade and wrote, "As comforting as returning to the status quo will be, part of what's so interesting about this season so far is that it can go so many ways."
 Allie Pape from Vulture gave the show a perfect 5 star rating out of 5 and wrote, "Brooklyn Nine-Nine is having one hell of a third season so far, and this week's installment, in addition to having lots going on in the plot department, might be one of its funniest ever."

 Alan Sepinwall of HitFix wrote, "'The Oolong Slayer' served his purpose and didn’t throw the show out of whack in the process."
 Andy Crump of Paste gave the episode an 8.9 rating and wrote, "It isn't an accident that 'The Oolong Slayer' is the funniest episode of the season so far, whether we're watching Holt, Jake, and Gina hunt for the slayer, or watching Rosa and Amy scheme up ways to prank The Vulture at his own soiree."